29 Awesome Things to Do in Sedona Besides Hiking 2024

 🧳 Make sure you don’t forget anything with this complete Sedona Packing List.

-Here’s an awesome list of things to do in Sedona, Arizona, that goes way beyond just hiking.
+Here’s an awesome list of things to do in Sedona that goes way beyond just hiking.

 Chapel of Holy Cross, Sedona